Biden targets GOP Rep. Boebert in her district in a fresh political attack on Republicans

 The White House, referencing Trump’s “Make America Great Again” slogan, said Biden would speak about his administration’s progress on clean energy and “how self-described MAGA Republicans like Representative Lauren Boebert are threatening those investments, jobs, and opportunities.”

-Pueblo is one of the anchors of Colorado’s sprawling 3rd Congressional District, which covers more ground than Pennsylvania.
+Pueblo, a city of about 110,000 residents south of Denver, is one of the anchors of Colorado’s sprawling 3rd Congressional District, which covers more ground than Pennsylvania.
 Boebert won her seat in 2020 and barely held on to it during the 2022 midterms.
+Democrats are eyeing it as one of their top pickup opportunities as they aim to retake control of the U.S. House of Representatives, which is narrowly controlled by Republicans.

 Biden arrived in Colorado on Tuesday after attending a memorial service in Atlanta for Rosalynn Carter, the former first lady and wife of former President Jimmy Carter.
 He spoke at a Tuesday night fundraiser in Denver, where he said Trump and Republicans wanted to abandon his administration’s efforts.